 Founder, Inzuki Designs

-Inzuki Designs is a popular Rwandan brand and the brain child of 32 year old Teta Isibo.
-The firm produces jewelries, accessories and Interior decor pieces using local materials.
+Inzuki Designs is a popular Rwandan brand and the brainchild of 32-year-old Teta Isibo.
+The firm produces pieces of jewelry, accessories and Interior decor pieces using local materials.

 25. Lucia Bakulumpagi-Wamala